Emend kit, 125 mg+80 mg capsules 3 pcs

 Overdose

-Symptoms: available data on the use of aprepitant at high doses without chemotherapy (once up to 600 mg or 375 mg daily for 42 days) indicate good tolerance of the drug.
-One patient who took 1,440 mg of aprepitant experienced drowsiness and headache.
+Symptoms: Available data on the use of aprepitant in high doses without chemotherapy (up to 600 mg once or 375 mg daily for 42 days) indicate that the drug is well tolerated.
+Somnolence and headache were observed in 1 patient who received 1440 mg of aprepitant.

-Treatment: therapy with Emend® should be discontinued and patient’s condition should be controlled.
-If necessary symptomatic therapy is carried out.
-Due to the antiemetic action of aprepitant the drugs, causing vomiting are unlikely to be effective.
+Treatment: therapy with Emend® should be discontinued and the patient’s condition monitored.
+If necessary, carry out symptomatic therapy.
+Due to the antiemetic effects of aprepitant, drugs that induce vomiting are not likely to be effective.
 The antidote to the drug is unknown.
 Hemodialysis is not effective.

 ---|---|